-The Faculty of Law is the place to study Law in South Africa.
+The Faculty of Law is the home of legal studies in South Africa.
 This section of the Faculty website provides basic information so you can get started - well-informed and with confidence.
-Below are links to key information about the Orientation programme, about registration for the academic year, about advisors and timetables, and about the range of activities you can get involved in at the Faculty of Law.
+To the left are links to key information about the Orientation programme, about registration for the academic year, about advisors and timetables, and about the range of activities you can get involved in at the Faculty of Law.